Things to do in Newport, Rhode Island

 Visit Rose Island

 Rose Island, located just off the coast of Newport, Rhode Island, is a small, uninhabited island known for its historic lighthouse and natural beauty.
-Rose Island is said to be haunted, but who’s to say.
+Rose Island is said to be haunted, but who’s to say if that’s true.
 You can stay in this lighthouse and find out for yourself or you can visit the island for the day and check out the lighthouse, old fort, and beaches.

 The Elms